-We informally describe below our license scheme, that is, which rights we give to users.
-Also, do not hesitate to contact us for any question regarding the license.
+We informally describe below our license scheme and the rights we give to our users.
+Do not hesitate to contact us if you have any question regarding the licenses.

 The idea is that the fundamental building blocks of CGAL are under the LGPL because this is a less constraining license which allows more people to build on top of this code without much constraints.
 This helps making the CGAL design a de-facto standard for geometric code which helps interoperability.
 The higher-level algorithms are typically released under the GPL in order to protect their commercial value.
 This makes it possible for us to exploit it commercially, which guarantees long term support, maintenance and further developments of the code for the benefit of the project and its users.

 The Package Overview web page gives the license of each package.
 Approximately, the Kernel and Support libraries are under the LGPL, and most geometric algorithms and data structures are under the GPL, but there are some exceptions in both directions.

 For the exact and formal details of the license, please always refer to the LICENSE file from the CGAL source code distribution.

 The Lesser General Public License (v3+) gives you the right to use and copy the code freely.
 It is also possible to modify the code under the condition that the resulting modification is released as source code under the LGPL with any binary distribution of your software that uses these LGPL parts.